sofiautilitarian/sofiautilitarian/README.md

-- 👋 Hi, I’m @sofiautilitarian
+- 👋 Hi, I’m Sofia Noor Rafa.
 - 👀 I’m interested in tasks that don't require heavy brain-work
 - 🌱 I’m currently learning to use STL in C++
 - 💞️ I’m looking to collaborate on nothing at all.